 - Videotaping patients and participate in specimen collections (CSF, blood, urine).

-- Evaluating patients on the consultation service and performing pre-operative and post-operative assessments on patients undergoing surgical interventions.
+- Performing pre-operative and post-operative assessments on patients undergoing surgical interventions.